DataDog/integrations-core/mcache/README.md

 ### Events
-The Mcache check does not include any event at this time.
+The Mcache check does not include any events at this time.

 ### Service Checks